krivanpeter/riddle-me-this/README.md

 3. Leaderboard:
     1. If there was no player before, you see a text says ,,You can be the first"
     2. If there was player before, you see a table shows them and their scores
+4. Log Out:
+    1. If you want to log out you will be forwarded to the "logout" page
+    2. After logout your informations will be deleted from cookies(session) so you can start a new game

 ## Deployment